 I know that broccoli and bow ties is a pretty classic recipe, but it never really appealed to me all that much.
 Yes, it’s a perfectly fine meatless meal but just broccoli and pasta?
 I don’t know, it just never seemed too exciting to me.

-Now we’re talking about a broccoli and bow tie recipe I can get excited about.
+Now we’re talking about a shrimp and broccoli pasta recipe that I can get excited about.

-How Do You Make This Shrimp and Pasta Recipe?
+How Do You Make Shrimp and Broccoli Pasta?

-Season the sauce with salt and pepper to sate and a few pinches of crushed red pepper flakes, which are totally optional but we highly recommend.
+- Season the sauce with salt and pepper to sate and a few pinches of crushed red pepper flakes.

-While the sauce is cooking, bring a large pot of water to a boil and add a good couple of tablespoons of salt.
-Add broccoli florets to the pot and cook for just about 3-4 minutes until the broccoli is just tender.
-Don’t overcook the broccoli because it will continue to cook in the pasta and then it will end up mushy.
+- While the sauce is cooking, bring a large pot of water to a boil.
+Add broccoli florets to the pot and cook for 3-4 minutes until the broccoli is just tender.
+Don’t overcook the broccoli because it will continue to cook in with the pasta.

-Use a slotted spoon to remove the broccoli from the pot, bring the water back to a boil and cook your pasta right in the same water.
+- Use a slotted spoon to remove the broccoli from the pot, bring the water back to a boil and cook your pasta in the same water.

-Once your pasta has been cooked and drained, return it to the pot that you cooked it in and pour the lemon cream sauce on top.
-Add the cooked shrimp and broccoli to the pot and toss the pasta with the cream sauce.
+- Once the pasta has been cooked and drained, return it to the pot that you cooked it in and pour the lemon cream sauce on top.
+Add the cooked shrimp and broccoli to the pot and toss with the pasta and sauce.

 What Other Types Of Pasta Can I Use In This Recipe?